 - Budget: Since finances are a concern for my husband, I decided to do a mock-up budget with just his income and no childcare.
 We can afford for me to quit now, but I know my husband will not be comfortable with the margin.
 So, I need to decrease a few expenses.
 For example, we already contacted our internet service provider and got our bill reduced by about 50%, plus they gave us a $40 credit for the first month.
 (I’ll have to do another mock-up budget after we start Baby Steps four and five…)

-- Finish Baby Step 3: three-month emergency fund of $10,000+; move it from savings account to a money market account ASAP.
+- Finish Baby Step 3: three-month emergency fund of $10,000.
 Once this step is completed, we’ll have about $1,000 more per month in the budget.
 That, alone, is enough for me to quit, but I want there to be absolutely no worries for my husband regarding retirement.

 - Start Baby Step 4: 15% of income to retirement.